jeffbski/pass-stream/README.md

 If you provide an endFn, then it will be be fired after all the data has been read but before the `end` event has been fired.
 You may do additional `this.push(data)` and then call the cb when done. hooked up as a listener for `on('end')`.
 The endFn has signature `endFn(cb)`.

+The `cb` functions provided in writeFn and endFn can call the callback with an error if they wish to signal an error to the stream, ex: `cb(new Error('bad...'))`

 The `this` context of the writeFn and endFn is set to that of the stream so you have all the normal stream functions like `emit`, `pause`, and `resume`.
 Note: you will not want to call `write` or `end` from within these functions since they will cause a recursive loop.

 ```javascript